-A sustained, profitable growth is the foundation for every successful company.
-Our overarching goal is to deliver total shareholder returns on a sustainable basis.
-Our Group continues to reward shareholders ("Shareholders") in FY2018, and the board of directors ("Board" or "Directors") of JUMBO is pleased to propose a tax exempt (one-tier) final cash dividend of 0.7 cents for approval at our upcoming annual general meeting.
-Including the interim dividend of 0.5 cents, this will bring the fullyear dividends to 1.2 cents per share, which amounts to approximately 70% of our Group's profit attributable to owners of the Company.
+The board of directors of JUMBO is pleased to propose a tax exempt (one-tier) final cash dividend of 0.7 cents for approval at our upcoming annual general meeting.
+Including an interim dividend of 0.5 cents, this will bring the full-year dividends to 1.2 cents per share, which amounts to 66.0% of the Group's profit attributable to owners of the Company.